aksommerville/fullmoon4/README.md

 - [ ] Settings menu.
 - [ ] Data editor improvements.
-- - [ ] Home page
+- - [x] Home page ...Shortcuts menu does everything we need.
-- - [ ] MapAllUi: Point out neighbor mismatches.
+- - [x] MapAllUi: Point out neighbor mismatches.
+- - [ ] MapAllUi: React to Demo/Full switch.
-- - [ ] Delete maps (and resources in general)
+- - [x] Delete maps (and resources in general) ...whatever, deleting them from your terminal is not so painful
-- [ ] Build-time support for enums and such?
-Thinking FMN_SPRITE_STYLE_ especially, it's a pain to add one.
+- [x] Build-time support for enums and such?
+Thinking FMN_SPRITE_STYLE_ especially, it's a pain to add one. ...wise, but at this point why bother
 - [x] Rekajigger Constants.js, use actual inlinable constants.
 - [ ] Map dark, indoors, blowback...
 Can we make a "map flags" field to contain these?
 - [ ] verify: analyze map songs, ensure no map could have a different song depending on entry point